SteevenBrunner/Bubble-sort-python/README.md

 # Bubble-sort-python

-A python3 implementation of the bubble sort algorithm, with a test part to compare the time to sort(): Timsort algorithm
+A python3 implementation of the bubble sort algorithm Containing some code to compare it to the sort() python function (which implements the Timsort algorithm)

-Some informations about this sorting algorithm :
+Some informations about the bubble sort algorithm :

 ```
 Worst-case performance	    :   O(n²)